mstksg/inCode/copy/entries/lenses-and-prisms.md

 If you think of a prism as just "a lens that might fail" (as it's often taught), you might think yes.
-If you think of a prism as just "a constructor and deconstructor", you might also think yes, since you can construct an `[a]` with only a single `a`.
-You can definitely "implement" this prism incorrectly using our "too big" representation, in terms of `preview` and `review`, and it will still typecheck.
+If you think of a prism as just "a constructor and deconstructor", you might also think yes, since you can construct an `[a]` with only a single `a`.[^headconst]  You can definitely "implement" this prism incorrectly naively, in terms of `preview` and `review`, and it would still typecheck.

+[^headconst]: Although, upon further inspection, you might realize that the constructor and deconstructor don't match

 Both of these viewpoints of prisms will fail you and lead you astray.

-[^headconst]: Although, upon further inspection, you might realize that the constructor and deconstructor don't match

 However, if you think of it as witnessing a sum, you might see that this prism isn't possible.
 There is no possible type `q` where `[a]` is a sum of `a` and